 17. Finally and it should be obvious, but do not drink and drive or drive under the influence.
 It is unsafe, stupid and you will get fined.
 And you kill yourself or someone else!

-18. If you cross the border to Germany, Sweden, etc. your car must have an EU license plate and you need to carry your passport.
-If you are stopped by the police and you do not have those things - well you know what happens - yep a fine!
+18. If you cross the border to Germany, Sweden, etc. your car must have an EU license sticker and you need to carry your passport.
+If you are stopped by the police and you do not have those things - well you know what happens - yep a fine! (note from Simon) That you need to have an EU license sticker in order to cross the borders is completely wrong if you have a normal you can drive where every you want in the eu, the passports part is correct.
+I know this because i have driven in Germany many times with a none EU plated car and the police never stops me or fine me.

 Drive SAFE and FRIENDLY!